muziejus/javascripting-english-major/13-bootstrap.md

 grid that is twelve columns wide, leaving us to distribute those columns as we like.

-The great part about Bootstrap’s grid is that it can be resizes itself depending on the width of the browser.
+The great part about Bootstrap’s grid is that it resizes itself depending on the width of the browser.
 For example, what might be two columns on a laptop or tablet may appear as just one column (with both columns stacked atop each other) on a smartphone.

 Each column in Bootstrap is typically also a `<div>` with a class that uses a `col-sz-n` syntax.
 Here, `sz` refers to the **breakpoint**, meaning at what